containerbuildsystem/atomic-reactor/docs/koji.md

 The `koji_parent` pre-build plugin determines the expected NVR (Name-Version-Release) of the Koji build for the parent image.
 It waits for a given amount if build does not exist yet.

 The `fetch_maven_artifacts` pre-build plugin will use configuration files to download external maven artifacts.
 One of these sources can be a Koji build.

+The `inject_parent_image` pre-build plugin overwrites the parent image to be used based on a given Koji build.

 ## Exit plugins